yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 In the early days, the web pages written in HTML primarily described the content and structure and very limited style and layout because, as said in [2], "the separation of document structure from the document's layout had been a goal of HTML from its inception in 1990." **Cascading Style Sheets (CSS)** emerged as the technology to define the content style and layout.

+## The Emergence of JavaScript and DOM

+With the help of HTML and CSS, one would only be able to design web pages with static content.
+That is, once the style and layout of a page is decided, they won't be changed when the readers read them on their browsers.

+However, [Marc Andreessen](https://en.wikipedia.org/wiki/Marc_Andreessen) believed that the web content should become more dynamic, or, in another word, interactive.
+"Animations, interaction and other forms of small automation should be part of the web of the future."
+[3] As a result, JavaScript was created as a lightweight (by then) scripting language that could dynamically change the web page.

+In order to change the web page dynamically, there must be a way for JavaScript to precisely manipulate the content or style of a web page.
+Document Object Model (DOM) was therefore developed to meet this goal.
+DOM represents the HTML document in a "tree" structure.
+It also provides APIs to access this tree structure.
+JavaScript can call these APIs to manipulate the tree, hence the web page content.
+See [4] for more details.

 ## The Three Major Components of Front-end Development

 To develop the front-end is to deal with the three components: